May 12th 2017 saw the biggest ever cyber attack in Internet history - WannaCry stormed through the web, with the damage epicentre being in Europe.

 (7) SMS messages (when targeting mobile devices)

 (8) Botnets: Described as a network of private computers infected with malicious software and controlled as a group without the owners' knowledge.
 Botnets can be used to perform distributed denial-of-service attack (DDoS attack), steal data, send spam, and allows the attacker to access the device and its connection.

 (9) Self-propagation: Spreading the ransomware from device to another.
 WannaCry, for instance, used an exploit kit that scanned a user’s PC, looking for a certain vulnerability, and then launched a ransomware attack that targeted it.

-At PFH, we offer a Managed Ransomware Protection to all our customers.
+At PFH, we offer Managed Security Services to all our customers.
 We deploy, monitor and manage this solution from our Network Operations Centre (NOC) in Cork.

-Our proven solution ensures that your data is safeguarded by our IT experts using best-in-class technologies.
+Our proven solutions ensure that your data is safeguarded by our IT experts using best-in-class technologies.
 This ensures minimal risk to the organisation and the IT manager.